 Standard police procedures and laws governing sexual assault investigations require police to do everything possible to protect victims of sexual assault, according to one knowledgeable police source.

 A long career

-In addition to his regular duties, Sergeant Fiske has served as a member of the Tisbury Police Union negotiating team in contract negotiations with the town.
+In addition to his regular duties, Sgt.
+Fiske has served as a member of the Tisbury Police Union negotiating team in contract negotiations with the town.
 In April 2010, Chief Hanavan selected him to spearhead a project to develop a policy and procedure manual for the Tisbury Police Department.

-Sergeant Fiske helped to prepare Tisbury’s written guidelines for sexual assault and domestic violence investigations.
+Sgt.
+Fiske helped to prepare Tisbury’s written guidelines for sexual assault and domestic violence investigations.

 The Times filed a public records request for copies of those procedures.
 The 23-page domestic violence guidelines provide, in part, “Officers must be alert and impartial and must be concerned with the needs of the victims where domestic violence is apparent or alleged.
 At the same time, officers must always anticipate the unexpected.”

 The definitions of abuse include: attempting to cause or causing physical harm; placing another in fear of imminent physical harm; or causing another to engage involuntarily in sexual relations by force, threat, or force or duress.”

 The procedures that officers follow in domestic violence cases are established by law.
 “Whenever any law officer has reason to believe that a family or household member has been abused, such officer shall use all reasonable means to prevent further abuse.”

 The guidelines instruct officers to remain on the scene where the abuse has occurred “as long as the officer has reason to believe that at least one of the parties involved would be in immediate physical danger without the presence of a law officer.”